The kangaroo's first hop: the early fast cooling phase of EP250108a/SN 2025kg: The nature of EP250108a/SN 2025kg

-Figure~\ref{fig:model_xray} shows a set of light curve models tuned to match the peak luminosity, half-peak duration of the X-ray emission, and the upper limit at late times.
-We can reproduce the data with both convective and jet-driven engines and can place lower limits on the mass moving at high velocities.
+We find that we can reproduce the peak luminosity, half-peak duration and the rapid decay with both convective and jet-driven models under certain parameters.
+We show several such models in Figure~\ref{fig:model_xray} and can use the parameters inferred from this modelling to place lower limits on the mass moving at high velocities.
 For our jet driven model, matching the observed X-ray data requires roughly $10^{-4}-10^{-3}\,M_\odot$ of ejecta with velocities above $0.1c$.
 This is consistent with recent calculations of the breakout of the jet-driven cocoon~\citep{2024arXiv240815973G}.
 For our convective engine model with a shallow power law ($p=2$), we are able to fit the data only if we assume the high velocity ejecta ($\beta>0.1$) exceeds 1\,M$_\odot$.
 We can reduce this requirement by more than an order of magnitude (down to 0.04\,M$_\odot$) by flattening the velocity distribution ($p \sim 1$).
 For the convective engine, the energy is limited to two to three times the energy at the launch of the explosion.
 For current SN progenitor models, the total explosion energy is limited to $\sim 1-3 \times 10^{51} {\rm \, erg}$~\citep{2001ApJ...554..548F}.
 Although long-lived engines can increase the total energy by a factor of $\sim 2$, most convective-driven engine simulations have comparable energies to the explosion energy.
 These models are expected to have less than $0.001-0.01\,M_\odot$ of ejecta at the required high ($\beta>0.1$) velocities~\citep{2018ApJ...856...63F}.
-We can only produce X-ray signals that match the observations in an extreme case where we both assume supernova energies exceeding current models and push the limits of the mass/energy distribution with ejecta velocity.
+We can therefore only produce X-ray signals that match the observations in an extreme case where we both assume supernova energies exceeding current models and push the limits of the mass/energy distribution with ejecta velocity.